- July 30, 2020

 Long-term residence permits in Ireland

 When considering Ireland as a way for permanent residency in Europe and the European Union you should know it is one of the best countries to take into account.
-A long-term residence permit can be applied for in order to gain permanent residence and then citizenship in Ireland.
+A long-term residence permit can be applied for in order to gain permanent residence and then Irish citizenship.

 The simplest way to immigrate to Ireland is by applying for a work permit, however, it is important to note that the Irish government issues various types of visas for employment purposes.
 Among these, non-EU citizens can obtain the following: